 The fact is, chalk paint simply isn’t right for every project.

 For instance, I still see recommendations online suggesting that chalk paint is great for bathrooms and kitchens (cabinets specifically).
-However, high-traffic and high moisture areas are better served with a combination of sanding, priming, and high-quality cabinet paint (like Benjamin Moore Advance).
+However, high-traffic and high moisture areas are usually better served with a combination of sanding, priming, and high-quality cabinet paint (like Benjamin Moore Advance).

 Any time you’re dealing with a painted surface, there is a potential for chipping, staining, and wear and tear.
-A chalk paint finish will exacerbate this natural wear and tear like crazy and you’ll be constantly fighting it.
+A chalk paint finish will exacerbate this natural wear and tear and you’ll be constantly fighting it.
 Instead, use chalk paint where it will shine.